-53One could imagine the following cover variant of the edge crossing number: let the edge crossing cover number, $\rho'(G)$ be the smallest number of edges for which there is a drawing of G in which every crossing lies on one of the edges.
-Then, by definition, $\operatorname{sk}(G) \leqslant \rho'(G) \leqslant \operatorname{ecr}(G)$.
-While this particular variant has not been defined, Albertson [18] did define the crossing cover number, $\rho(G)$, which is the smallest number of vertices so that in some drawing of G every crossing lies on an edge incident to one of the vertices.
+62One could imagine the following cover variant of the edge crossing number: let the edge crossing cover number, $\rho'(G)$ be the smallest number of edges for which there is a drawing of G in which every crossing lies on one of the edges.
+Then, by definition, $\operatorname{sk}(G) \leq \rho'(G) \leq \operatorname{ecr}(G)$.
+While this particular variant has not been defined, Albertson [21] did define the crossing cover number, $\rho(G)$, which is the smallest number of vertices so that in some drawing of G every crossing lies on an edge incident to one of the vertices.
 These parameters are cover numbers rather than crossing numbers though, so we do not pursue them here.

-54There is one subtlety here: Ringel, and later Harborth, require drawings to be (intersection)-simple, but it is immediate that an ecr-minimal drawing is simple, so this does not lead to an inconsistency in this case.
+63There is one subtlety here: Ringel, and later Harborth, require drawings to be (intersection)-simple, but it is immediate that an ecr-minimal drawing is simple, so this does not lead to an inconsistency in this case.

-55This result is also announced in the later [276], without proof.
-The author also claims that $nce(G) \le min\{\chi(G), 5\}$ unless G is $K{1,7}$ or K_7 .
+64This result is also announced in the later [321], without proof.
+The author also claims that $nce(G) \leq$